ryanehunter/ryanehunter.github.io/index.md

 ## Research Interests

 I work mainly in commutative algebra and homological algebra.
 Specifically, I am interested in local cohomology and related invariants.
-Occasionally I also dabble in geometry and combinatorics.
+I also dabble in geometry and combinatorics.

 ## News